Could a four day week ever work for law firms?

 Furthermore, a surgical practice in Sweden that implemented reduced daily hours ended up performing 20% more procedures, even ones that would have previously been transferred to other facilities.
 But if that's true, then what does it say about a four day work week that extends day-to-day office hours even further?

-A four-day week might be accomplished in a law firm by having the fee-earning staff member present, physically or virtually, for ten hours a day.
+You could manage a four day week for law firms by having the fee-earning staff member present, physically or virtually, for ten hours a day.
 But those individual days would probably be more tiring, and on top of that, urgent clients requiring out-of-hours assistance may well cut into the supposed three days off and render the whole point moot.

 But in these firms, lawyers often work past standard opening hours even without the promise of a Friday-morning lie-in.
 In a time-sheet oriented office, this can make an employee look good to the company, even if their productivity during that time is questionable.

-"˜Presenteeism,' as it is known, can already be an issue, and one that may well be exacerbated by an extended hours approach.
+Firms already struggle with presenteeism.
+An extended hours approach could easily exacerbate it.
 If staff are already staying past their expected hours and being unproductive during that time, then it could be argued that extending office hours for the sake of an extra day off may compound that issue.

-Nevertheless, feedback from the case studies we have looked at are largely positive, both in regards to overall productivity and employee satisfaction.
+Nevertheless, feedback from the case studies are largely positive.
+Both in regards to overall productivity and employee satisfaction.
 The other potential beneficial aspects of a four-day week aren't inconsiderable either.
-The fact that other fee-earners could handle one lawyer's client on their day off could actually create multiple opportunities for client contact, increasing satisfaction and positive feedback by making them feel taken care of.
+Other fee-earners could handle one lawyer's client on their day off.
+This could create multiple opportunities for client contact, increasing satisfaction and positive feedback by making them feel taken care of.
 On top of that, employees having more interaction with clients may in turn be beneficial to staff engagement.

-And no matter what you think of it, the fact remains that the number of businesses offering shorter work weeks is rising, and for potential employers, it's just another perk to compete against.
+And no matter what you think of it, the number of law firms offering four day work weeks is rising.
+For potential employers, it's just another perk to compete against.
 According to a survey in April by the Society for Human Resource Management: